gbeckers/Darr/docs/readcode.rst

 languages arrays are based on a column-major memory layout, which means that elements from the first (leftmost) dimension or index are contiguous and vary most rapidly with memory address on disk.
-To keep reading efficient, the code snippets that Darr generates for reading the data above do not change the memory layout when reading the array in a different language.
+To keep reading efficient, the code snippets that Darr generates do not change the memory layout when reading the array data in a different language.
 This means that in column-major languages, the dimension and index axes will be *reversed* with respect to the Darr/NumPy convention.

 Row-major languages are: Mathematica and Python.

 Columns-major languages are: IDL/GDL, Julia, Maple, Matlab/Octave, and R.

-E.g., if one reads an array that is described as having dimensions (2,4), the reading code will lead to an array having dimension (4,2) in Matlab and other column-major languages.
+E.g., if one reads an array that is has dimensions (2,4) in Darr/NumPy, the reading code will lead to an array having dimension (4,2) in Matlab and other column-major languages.